 Help, I have onions with streaked leaves!
-If you have done everything by the onion “book” and still you’re you have onion leaf variegation, what could be the issue – a disease, a pest of some sort, a disorder of onions?
-Read on to get the answer to “why are my onions variegated.”
+If you have done everything by the onion “book” and still you have onion leaf variegation, what could be the issue – a disease, a pest of some sort, a disorder of onions?
+Read on to get the answer to “why are my onions variegated?”

 About Onion Leaf Variegation

 As with most any other crop, onions are susceptible to their fair share of pests and disease as well as disorders.
 Most of the diseases are fungal or bacterial in nature, while disorders may be the result of weather, soil conditions, nutrient imbalances, or other environmental concerns.